MicheleTobias/OpenSourceCartography/README.md

 * From this repository's [data folder](/Data): FOSS4G_Locations.geojson (locations of all of the FOSS4G conferences) and either the FOSS4G_Lines.geojson (straight lines between the conference locations) or FOSS4G_GreatCircles.geojson (great circle lines between the locations).
 * From the internet: [Natural Earth Country' 1:110m Cultural Admin-0 Country Boundaries](http://www.naturalearthdata.com/downloads/110m-cultural-vectors) and any other data you would like to add to your map (such as the Admin-1 States & Provinces Natural Earth data).

 Order your layers with the countries on the bottom, then the lines, and points on top.
+Save your work.

 ![QGIS Layers Loaded](/Images/QGIS_1_LayersLoaded.PNG)